 Case study dilemma and research questions

-Economic viability of small-scale farming and better economic solutions for smallholder farmers, maintainig traditional farming systems and preserving the cultural landscapes, finding a balance between development and biodiversity conservation.
+The case study dilemma was centred around the economic viability of small-scale farming, including identifying better economic and policy-related solutions for smallholder farmers, while maintaining beneficial traditional farming practices and the resulting cultural landscapes; in short, finding a balance between development and cultural and biodiversity conservation.

 Key characteristics and sustainability issues of the farming system

-Case study in Romania will focus on Maramures and Transylvania Highlands, 2 distinctive geographic regions but having multiple common landscape and socio-economical elements (eg fragmented agricultural landscape, mosaic patches of semi natural grasslands created and maintained by traditional livestock grazing systems: cattle and sheeps, small plots of cultivated land with rather low intensity/extensive management).
-Transylvania’s land cover mosaic results from the long-term application of low-intensity, and often traditional, farming practices.
-In addition to such practices supporting a diverse land cover mosaic, they also have other benefits for biodiversity.
-First, the input of pesticides and fertilisers is low, while the amount of manual labour to work the land is high.
-Many farmers still plough their land with the help of horses (Fig. 7.5), weed their crops by hand, and manually cut hay for their livestock.
-While being labour-intensive, these techniques enable plants to spread their seeds and animals to survive within thecultivated land.
-Second, traditional silvo-pastoral techniques have created wood pastures, which host diverse ecological communities.
-In wood pastures, both forest species and grassland species thrive because of the combination of woody vegetation cover and grassland.
-Third, traditional livestock herding techniques are adapted to mitigate the risk of predation from bears and wolves.
-The use of guarding dogs, in particular, reduces livestock predation and thus facilitates a relatively peaceful co-existence of humans and carnivores.
+The case study in Romania focused on Maramures and the Transylvanian Highlands, two distinctive geographic regions but having multiple common landscape and socio-economic traits - fragmented agricultural landscape, mosaic patches of semi-natural grasslands created and maintained by traditional livestock grazing systems, small plots of cultivated land with rather low intensity.
+The two areas are High Nature Value Farmlands (HNVF).
+The mosaic cultural landscape results from the long-term, still surviving traditional farming practices.
+In addition to such practices supporting a diverse land cover, they also have essential benefits for biodiversity, supporting the presence, abundance and diversity of plant and animal species.
+The input of pesticides and fertilisers is relatively low, while the amount of manual labour to work the land is still high.
+Many farmers still plough their land with the help of horses, weed their crops by hand, rotate crops and manually cut hay for their livestock.
+While being labour-intensive, these techniques maintain soil health and enable plants to spread their seeds and re-emerge year on year, and wild animals to survive, even thrive within the cultivated landscape.
+Then, traditional silvo-pastoral techniques have created historic wood pastures, which are an emblem of the area.
+In wood pastures, both forest species and grassland species thrive because of the combination of woody vegetation and grassland.
+Also, traditional livestock herding knowledge helps to keep under control the risk of predation from bears and wolves and so the level of human-wildlife coexistence is still relatively stable.

-Transylvania landscape in general, is dependent on continued traditional management by small-scale farming communities, and on cattle farming to maintain haymeadows.
-As long as traditional management provides decent local incomes, incentives will maintain the management and the farmers will preserve the habitats and associated species, as they have done for centuries.
+The survival of the cultural landscape and the biodiversity it harbours is dependent on continued traditional management practices by small-scale farming communities, including on extensive cattle farming to maintain hay-meadows.
+As long as traditional management provides at least decent local incomes, the farmers will preserve the habitats and associated species, as they have done for centuries.

 Key actors involved